davidzimniok/Running-text-on-7-seg-displays/README.md

 #### Normal function of register
 ![normal function](simulations/circ_reg/circreg_all.png)
-note: While loading value is chaged from 01hex to 22hex.
+note: While loading value is changed from 01hex to 22hex.
 This is caused by owerflow of bit index counter.
-So if we load more than 32 bits register starts overwriting oldest data.
-Reseting of module cause loading whitespace ASCII value to all registers.
+So if we load more than 32 characters, register starts overwriting older data.
+Resetting of module causes loading white space ASCII value to all registers.

 #### Detail of loading data to the register
 ![detail loading function](simulations/circ_reg/circreg_load.png)